 Serve sliced with a smile!

-All the flavour of a Black Forest Gateaux rolled into a stunning Snowy Black Forest Roulade that is completely gluten free.
+All the flavour of a Black Forest Gateaux rolled into a stunning, Christmassy, Snowy Black Forest Roulade that is completely gluten free.
 A dessert that can be enjoyed by more people, without any loss of taste, texture or quality.

 If you have enjoyed this recipe for this Snowy Black Forest Roulade here are some other gluten free recipes you may enjoy:

 Gluten free recipes can taste just as great as their regular, wheat based counterparts.
-Creating recipes that can be made and eaten by people on a restricted diet, is an important part of Feasting is Fun.
+Also, creating recipes that can be made and eaten by people on a restricted diet, is an important part of what I do at Feasting is Fun.
 So you can look forward to more recipes being added, especially with Christmas not very far away.

-When a recipe tastes as good as this Snowy Black Forest Roulade, there is no need to bake separate desserts.
-That has to be a good thing, for both those on a restricted diet and the cook!
+Finally, when a recipe tastes as good as this Snowy Black Forest Roulade, there is no need to bake separate desserts.
+And that has to be a good thing, for both those on a restricted diet and the cook!

 I am submitting this Snowy Black Forest Roulade to October’s We Should Cocoa over at Tin and Thyme